nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 ---

 **[phonebook package]** Define two classes, namely PhoneBookArray and PhoneBookList implementing the PhoneBook interface (reported below).
+The three methods searchByName, searchByLastname, searchByNumber of the interface have to designed for returning the first instance found.
+*
 * PhoneBookArray internally models the phone book as a ```Person[]```.
 * PhoneBookList internally models the phone book as a ```ArrayList<Person>```.

 Both implementations limit the number of persons to 256.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.